Artists' Biographies

 Jill enjoys painting many subjects, primarily meadows, showing the harmony in nature to be found in the countryside around her.
 Jill hopes that her paintings and use of colour convey a feeling of joy and happiness.
 Jill also paints the countryside around Collingham as well as abstract mixed media pictures, animals and house portrait

-Linda Quartermaine NEW ARTIST THIS YEAR
+Linda Quartermaine

 Ailsa Read